roualdes/bridgestan/paper/paper.md

-`BridgeStan` though offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan.  `BridgeStan` is an interface, written in C, between a Stan program, expressed as a log joint density function using highly templated C++ from the Stan math library, and any higher level language which exposes a C foreign function interface.
-Since Julia, Python, and R all have C foreign function interfaces, `BridgeStan` offers efficient, in-memory computations between Stan and the host language.
+`BridgeStan` though offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan.  `BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language which exposes a C foreign function interface.
+Since Julia, Python, and R all have C foreign function interfaces, `BridgeStan` offers efficient, in-memory computations of the log joint density function of a Stan model, itself implemented using highly templated C++ from the Stan math library, from within the host language.
+Using a C-compatible interface makes this possible even if the host language was compiled with a different compiler, something no prior interface which exposed Stan's log density calculations could allow.

 The Stan community by and large uses CPU hardware and since Stan primarily targets CPUs, `BridgeStan` is incredibly efficient for developing inference